 1931 Alfred Lunt and Lynn Fontanne have one of their greatest successes in The Theatre Guild's production of Robert E. Sherwood's romantic comedy Reunion in Vienna.
-The story of former royals now forced to work as cab drivers and such, runs 268 performances in the depths of the Depression at the Martin Beck TheatreMouseclick- and goes on a European tour.
+The story of former royals now forced to work as cab drivers and such runs 268 performances in the depths of the Depression at the Martin Beck TheatreMouseclick- and goes on a European tour.

 1964 A musical version of the 19th century melodrama The Drunkard, retitled The Wayward Way, opens at the New Lyric, Hammersmith.
 Jim Dale is in the cast.

-1968 Opening night of Zorba, John Kander & Fred Ebb's musical adaptation of "Zorba the Greek."
-Onetime Fiddler on the Roof leads Herschel Bernardi and Maria Karnilova reteam for the musical, which 305 performances at the Imperial Theatre.
+1968 Opening night of Zorba, John Kander and Fred Ebb's musical adaptation of Zorba the Greek.
+One-time Fiddler on the Roof leads Herschel Bernardi and Maria Karnilova reteam for the musical, which plays the Imperial Theatre.

 1981 Stephen Sondheim and George Furth's musical Merrily We Roll Along opens on Broadway at the Alvin Theatre.
-Directed by Harold Prince, it stars Jim Walton as Franklin, Ann Morrison as Mary, Lonny Price as Charley, Jason Alexander as Joe, Terry Finn as Gussie and Sally Klein as Beth.
-In later years, Merrily We Roll Along will be revised multiple times for productions regionally, Off-Broadway and in London.
+Directed by Harold Prince, it stars Jim Walton as Franklin, Ann Morrison as Mary, Lonny Price as Charley, Jason Alexander as Joe, Terry Finn as Gussie, and Sally Klein as Beth.
+In later years, Merrily We Roll Along is revised multiple times for productions regionally, Off-Broadway, and in London.

 2014 Hugh Jackman returns to Broadway in Jez Butterworth's The River, opening at Circle in the Square.
 Laura Donnelly and Cush Jumbo co-star in the mysterious drama about a man who brings his new girlfriend to a remote cabin for a night of trout-fishing.